dlstreamer/dlstreamer/docs/source/dev_guide/advanced_install/advanced_install_guide_prebuilt.md

 ## Step 6: Add user to groups

-When using Media, GPU or NPU devices as non-root user, please add your user to `video` and `render` groups:
+When using Media, GPU or NPU devices as non-root user, add your user to `video` and `render` groups:

 ```bash